olin/studentgovernment/bylaws.md

 representatives include:

 1. a Representative for Campus Services
-2. a Representative to Marketing and Communications and Development, Family, and Alumni Relations
+2. a Representative to Advancement
 3. a Representative to Admissions and the Office of Student Affairs and Resources
 4. a Representative for Curriculum and Faculty